webplatform/docs/concepts/Detecting_device_and_browser/index.md

 Device detection can be accomplished server-side, before the content is delivered to the client, or client-side, after the content and related files have been loaded to the device itself.
 Both approaches have advantages and disadvantages, which are described in this topic.
 Server-side and client-side device detection are not mutually exclusive; they can work efficiently together to provide a “best of both worlds” solution.

+== Client-side detection ==

+Client-side detection employs JavaScript technology to detect the type of browser as well as DOM objects and properties such as screen.width, screen.pixelDepth, navigator.userAgent, and navigator.cookieEnabled.
+Using CSS, it is now also possible to implement “progressive enhancement”, which is a Web design strategy that enables every browser to access the basic content of a Web page, serving the complete feature set of the page only to those browsers that support advanced technologies.
+For more information on progressive enhancement, see Wikipedia, Dev,Opera, and A List Apart.

+Media queries are another common strategy for adapting content to a device based on media type and device width or display size.
+For more information on media query techniques, see Client-side detection of Nokia devices.

+Advantages of client-side detection

+The main advantage of client-side detection is the ability to react promptly to exact client conditions such as size, orientation, and support for extra tags and APIs.
+It is simple to execute using a combination of JavaScript and CSS and is an integral part of the Web page design; there are no requirements for Java, PHP, .NET software to dynamically modify your Web pages.
+Another advantage is that installing and maintaining a database is not required.

+Client-side detection can provide a useful fallback and can implement last-minute tweaks related to real-time behavior such as changes in device orientation.
+On more advanced devices, client-side Ajax and CSS can be used to download additional content and enhancements without having to refresh the entire page.

+Disadvantages of client-side detection

+One disadvantage of client-side detection are is that it often runs the risk of sending content that is not supported by the device.
+The user is notified that the browser is not capable of rendering the content only after time has been wasted delivering it.
+Because JavaScript and CSS execute locally, the entire page may download before the script can process and manipulate the Document Object Model (DOM).
+Another disadvantage is that JavaScript and media queries are not supported on older devices.
+A third disadvantage is the time lag that elapses between the initial loading and the execution of the client-side adaptation.

 == Server-side detection ==

 Server-side detection is usually performed by analysing the HTTP request headers received from the client (also called the user agent).
 In most cases, only the User-Agent string is needed, but sometimes a combination of more than one header is required.